In Short

 Key Takeaways

 Managing a difficult employee can take patience and a willingness to be empathetic and understand the broader reasons behind the employee’s actions.
-A helpful starting point is to tell the employee what effect they have on the other staff members.
+A helpful starting point is to tell the employee how they affect the other staff members.
 Hopefully, this conversation can immediately change their behaviour.
 Otherwise, document your interactions with the employee.
 You may need to consider more formal processes if their behaviour does not change.

 Frequently Asked Questions